CONTENTS IN THIS CHAPTER:

-Fig. 15 THE VIRGIN OF MONSERRAT, painting from 1693 by Francisco Chihuantito, Peru, located in the parochial church of Chichero, Cusco, includes a trombonist a cornetto player
+Fig.26 THE VIRGIN OF MONSERRAT, painting from 1693 by Francisco Chihuantito, Peru, located in the parochial church of Chichero, Cusco, includes a trombonist and a cornett player.

 The cornett continued flourishing into the sixties of the 17th century.
 It even became an alternative to the violin, and both instruments shared their repertoire, which though after a while got more and more violinistic.
 And as the cornett gradually was regarded ”oldfashioned” it got back to its old role as an instrument to double choir voices.
 As such it was used by Bach in 11 Cantatas and later in 1762 by Gluck in the opera Orfeo and Euridice.
 An odd example of the ”original” use of the cornett – an instrument in a wind ensemble used by town musicians – is Bachs Cantata nr.
 118: O Jesu Christ, mein Lebens Licht (O Jesus Christ, light of my life).
 This cantata exists only of one part, and it is especially written for outdoor use.
 The orchestra that accompagnies the choir exists only of brass/ lipwind instruments: two Litui (trumpets or horns), one cornett and three trombones.